Lab 0.5: Window Discriminator

 Hysteresis: Because the analog-in signal may carry noise we allow that the drop-below version of thet1 can be about 10% less than the travel-above threshold.
 Therefore once the signal crosses above thet1, it must drop somewhat below thet1 before triggering a valid pulse detector.

 Your input will come from the variable 6v-max selection on your triple output Agilent Power supply.
-Arrange that the minus (reference, ground) of the 6V supply goes to terminal 67 of the green connector block, and the plus on the supply goes to pin 33 (ACH1, analog channel...unless ch1 is blown, then pick another input channel!).
+Arrange that the minus (reference, ground) of the 6V supply goes to (say) terminal 64 (an AIGND) of the green connector block, and the plus on the supply goes to pin 30 (ACH3, analog channel 3 (in case ch1 is blown).

 Generalizing what you learned about DAQ Assistant in Lab 0, use DAQ Assist to set up an analog input channel which will receive 0-6v from your Agilent power supply.